Home > Blog > Dive Gear > Eco-Friendly Wetsuits: Everything You Need to Know

 In many modern higher-end wetsuits all of the seams are glued to make them more watertight.
 Additionally, the glue is used to laminate the lining onto neoprene sheets.
 Poor quality glue, containing VOCs (volatile organic compounds) is not only harmful to the environment but can also pose negative health effects, including headaches, throat and skin irritation, and breathing difficulty.
 Furthermore, using traditional glue, manufacturers have to mix it with a solvent, which leaves an unpleasant chemical smell and adversely affects the ecosystem and human health in numerous ways.

-That is why many eco-conscious manufacturers use water-based glue.
+That is why many eco-conscious manufacturers like Akona and ScubaPro use water-based glue.
 This glue is safe for the divers and their surroundings.
 It is important to note that this glue does not dissolve in water and has the same functional properties as solvent-based glue, but with no harmful chemicals.

 Another area of the manufacturing process that benefits from a more eco-friendly technique is wetsuit dyeing.